jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/startproject/index.md

 6. If you want to use all of the Track & Plan features, including the ability to create sprints from the project backlog of work items, select the **Add features for Scrum development** check box.
 If you want to use only the traditional planning feature, which uses simplte tasks and iterations without a backlog, clear the check box.

-7. To deploy the project code to Bluemix, select the **Deploy to Bluemix** check box.
+7. To deploy the project code to Bluemix, select the **Make this a Bluemix Project** check box.
 **Important**: Building and deploying apps can result in charges to your Bluemix billing account.
 For more information about pricing, [see the Bluemix pricing page](https://ace.ng.bluemix.net/#/pricing).

 8. Click **CREATE**.